PHOTO RUE-DARNET 87500 FRANCE 06 42 31 97 54 Facebook Logo 2023 Instagram icon

 Macro : Equipment, lenses, extension rings, tripods and monopods.
 Light : daylinght and hours of the day, flash.
 Depth of field, aperture, focal point.
 Distance from subject.
 Focus stacking.
 Burst shooting.
 Framing.
 Insects and tiny creatures : mouvement. flowers and plants : depth of field and aperture.
 Small objects and macro : composition and originality.

-Nature Morte : Selecting the subject, setting the scene, supports and backgrounds.
+Still Life : Selecting the subject, setting the scene, supports and backgrounds.
 Principles of composition.
 Harmonisation of colours/colour contrast, textures.
 Lighting : flash or continuous ?
 Angles, position, strength, soft and hard light.
 Focal length, effect on the background.
 Looking up/looking down.
 Tripods, stability, remote shutter release.
 High expectations and working by trial and error.

 Post processing in depth : Optimising the image.
 The former work of the darkroom, now done digitally by Lightroom and Photoshop.
 Global adjustments : exposure, white balance, contrast, texture etc. Local adjustments : making selections, linear gradients, radial gradients, automated selections, brushes, luminosity masks, colour masks.
 Combining masks.
 Object supression.